We can modify the configurable theme settings from the configuration panel of the theme.

-Liferay theme settings are defined in theme’s liferay-look-and-feel.xml file.
-These settings should be wrapped inside XML tag <settings> and each individual setting is defined using <setting> tag.
+These settings should be defined with the XML tag <settings> and each individual theme setting is defined using the <setting> tag.

-following is an example of simple theme setting:
+The following is an example of a simple theme setting.

 <settings> <setting key="my-key" value="my-value" /> </settings>

-- type : Specifies the data type of setting (checkbox, select, text, or textarea).
-Default data type is text if not provided.
+- type: The data type of setting (checkbox, select, text, or text area).
+The default data type is text.

-- options : If data type is of type select, this attribute will hold comma separated list of option values.
+- options: If the data type is of type select, this attribute will hold a comma-separated list of option values.

-Configurable Theme Settings : We can make our custom theme settings configurable, to allow our theme to modify page elements based on configuration setting value from administrator panel .
+We can make our custom theme settings configurable to allow our theme to modify the page elements based on configuration setting value from the administrator panel.

-Following is an example configurable theme setting.
-Here we have a theme setting, defined inside liferay-look-and-feel.xml file, which is configurable(attribute configurable = “true” is used) and having data type select with values true/false.
+Here we have a theme setting, defined inside the liferay-look-and-feel.xml file.
+The theme setting is configurable(attribute configurable = “true” is used) and has theme setting type as select with option values true and false.

 <setting key="show-page-title" configurable="true" value="true" options="true,false" type="select" />

-Now this setting is used to hide page title by using following code(Note: Here we have used velocity as template language). we are fetching the custom configuration setting value from liferay-look-and-feel.xml file and hide/ show page title based on setting value.
+We are fetching the custom configuration setting value from the liferay-look-and-feel.xml file and then hide or show the page title based on the theme setting value.

-Portal Defined Settings : Portal provides some default setting keys.
-Few of the available setting properties are : portlet borders, bullet styles, and the site name.
+Portal provides some default theme setting keys.
+A few of the available theme setting properties are portlet borders, bullet styles, and the site name.

 <setting key="portlet-setup-show-borders-default" configurable="true" value="true" type="checkbox" />